-In February, 31-year-old Anthony Childs was shot and killed in Shreveport, La., over a confrontation with police started by a law against sagging pants.
+In February, 31-year-old Anthony Childs was fatally shot in Shreveport, La., by police during a chase that began after Childs was stopped because he was wearing sagging pants.

-According to the Shreveport Times, during a confrontation, Childs fled police.
-Officer Traveion Brooks fired at Childs eight times during the February police chase, but the Caddo Parish coroner claims Childs died from a self-inflicted gunshot wound and therefore ruled his death a suicide.
-Brooks also claims that Childs shot himself, though some wonder whether Childs’ death was properly investigated.
-Along with the controversy of Child’s death, the “saggy pants” law itself is contentious.
+According to the Shreveport Times, during a confrontation, Childs fled police and Officer Traveion Brooks shot at him eight times during the ensuing chase, hitting him three times.
+The Caddo Parish coroner, however, claimed that Childs died from one self-inflicted gunshot wound, and therefore declared his death a suicide.
+Brooks also says Childs shot himself, though some wonder whether Childs’ death was properly investigated.
+Along with the controversy of Childs’ death, the “saggy pants” law itself is contentious.

-“Being able to say out loud that someone was stopped or detained because legally they were not dressed appropriately is an issue,” Fuller told WAFB.
+“Being able to say out loud that someone was stopped or detained because legally they were not dressed appropriately is an issue,” Fuller said, KSLA reports.
 “We shouldn’t give police the ability to look at a human body the same way you look at a broken tail light.”

-“We don’t legislate people leaving the beach, lake or pool in a bikini, only this particular form of clothing,” Fuller said to ABC News KNOE 8.
+“We don’t legislate people leaving the beach, lake or pool in a bikini, only this particular form of clothing,” Fuller said, according to KSLA.
 “We’re not legislating skinheads or bikers.”